Microtome in Pathology: Technical Overview

 Laser Microdissection System

-Specific cell population extraction
+Specific cell extraction

 5–20